 This type of arrangement is suitable for walls that are one brick thick, it is suitable for the walls of lightly loaded load-bearing structures.

-It is the most common and popular bond, used for wall thicknesses of 2 cm and more.
+It is the most common and popular brick bonds, used for wall thicknesses of 2 cm and more.

-It has equal headers and stretchers in the wall, which are arranged in header and stretcher elective courses.
+It has equal headers and stretchers in the wall arranged in header and stretcher elective courses.